Access (age 25 and over) and Second-Degree Checklist

 Step 3: Submit Health Form (optional)

-As an Access or second degree student, you are not required to submit a health form, but you cannot use the health services on campus without submitting the form.
-Return the form to the Health Center in Hundley Hall.
+All full-time undergraduate students need to complete the health form (PDF) regardless of whether you live on or off campus.
+As an Access or Second-Degree student, you are not required to submit a health form, but you cannot use the health services on campus without submitting this form.

 To get more information about the health center and details about the form, visit the Health Center web pages or contact them at 434.544.8357.